 Are you a descendant of Abraham?
 Salvation came to Zacchaeus because he too was a son of Abraham.
 Do you qualify for Salvation?

 5 No longer shall your name be called Abram, but your name shall be Abraham; for I have made you a father of many nations.
 6 I will make you exceedingly fruitful; and I will make nations of you, and kings shall come from you.
-7 And I will establish My covenant between Me and you and your descendants after you in their generations, for an everlasting covenant, to be God to you and your descendants after you (Genesis 17).
+7 And I will establish My Covenant between Me and you and your descendants after you in their generations, for an everlasting Covenant, to be God to you and your descendants after you (Genesis 17).

 29 And if you are Christ’s, then you are Abraham’s seed, and heirs according to the promise (Galatians 3).

-The descendants of Abraham are those who are in an everlasting Covenant that establishes The God of Abraham as their only God; they are in the seed of Abraham, Christ Jesus.
-So yes.
+The descendants of Abraham are those who are in an everlasting Covenant that establishes The God of Abraham as The only God; they are in the seed of Abraham, Christ Jesus.
+So, yes.
 You too are a son or daughter of Abraham and Salvation has come to your house.
 But you must be willing to turn away from your old ways as Zacchaeus did, in repentance.
 The Son of God came for you and me, to save that which was lost.
 He came to our house—every area of our life; to bring us back to the right way of living, because we were heading in the wrong direction.
 He is the Way, the Truth and the Life.

-We then, as workers together with Him also plead with you not to receive the grace of God in vain.
-2 For He says: “In an acceptable time I have heard you, and on the day of salvation I have helped you.”
-Behold, now is the accepted time; behold, now is the day of salvation (2 Corinthians 6).
+We then, as workers together with Him also plead with you not to receive the Grace of God in vain.
+2 For He says: “In an acceptable time I have heard you, and on the day of Salvation I have helped you.”
+Behold, now is the accepted time; behold, now is the day of Salvation (2 Corinthians 6).

 Today is the day of Grace, don’t take it for granted; tomorrow is not a guarantee.
 God has stretched out His Hand and offered His Life for yours.
 He knows the hurt and pain of living on a whim and disregarding His Ways.
 Disobedience will only draw you further from Him and closer to the Enemy.
-Now is the accepted time, when you must choose whether you will follow the Light that is shining out of darkness.
+Now, the time is ripe, when you must choose whether you will follow the Light that is shining out of darkness.
 Receive the offer to save your life, for Eternal Life in Christ.
 Take the new lease on life and live for God; He will sustain, deliver and keep you in His Love.
 Tell others who are doubtful, with boldness and with the help of The Holy Spirit.
 You are a chosen generation, set apart for His Glory, and not for fleeting achievements.

 2 Surely God is my Salvation; I will trust and not be afraid.
 The Lord, The Lord Himself, is my strength and my defense; He has become my Salvation.”
 3 With joy you will draw water from the wells of Salvation.
 4 On that day you will say: “Give praise to The Lord, proclaim His Name; make known among the nations what He has done, and proclaim that His Name is exalted (Isaiah 12).